top of page

 Light: Shade tolerant

-Notes: Thrives in full sun, but is shade-tolerant; flowres March-June and fruits September-november; has a deep taproot making it good for erosion control
+Notes: Thrives in full sun, but is shade-tolerant; flowers March-June and fruits September-November; has a deep taproot making it good for erosion control

 Pin Oak